A Better Angle on Hadron Transverse Momentum Distributions at the EIC

-Our results for the detector resolution on $q_*$ compared to $P_{hT}$ are shown in \fig{resolution_curves_bc} for the case of a backward $e^-$ and a central $h$, which accounts for the largest share ($41\%$) of the event sample.
-We see that $q_*$ improves over the resolution of $P_{hT}/z$ by {\it an order of magnitude} across the full strongly confined TMD region $q_*, P_{hT}/z \lesssim 2 \GeV$.
-Similar results are obtained for other cases, see \app{resolution_curves}.
-It is also interesting to compare $q_*$ to a direct measurement of $\sin \phi_h P_{hT}/z$, which it reduces to at leading power, and which has the same factorized cross section in~\eq{leading_SIDIS_pol}.
-It also has improved resolution over $P_{hT}/z$ at small values thanks to picking up on the same acoplanarity of the event, which is stable against the electron momentum resolution, but it does not exhibit the same improved resolution as $q_*$ since it is not a pure angular variable.
+Our key results for the detector resolution on $q_*$ compared to $P_{hT}$ are shown in \fig{resolution_curves_bc} for the case of a backward $e^-$ and a central $h$, which accounts for the largest share ($41\%$) of the event sample.
+We see that $q_*$ improves over the resolution of $P_{hT}/z$ by {\it an order of magnitude} across the strongly confined TMD region $q_*, P_{hT}/z \lesssim 2 \GeV$.
+Similar results are obtained for other detector regions, see \app{resolution_curves}.
+It is interesting to compare $q_*$ to a direct measurement of $\sin \phi_h P_{hT}/z$, to which it reduces at leading power.
+The latter has improved resolution over $P_{hT}/z$ at small values thanks to picking up on the same acoplanarity of the event, which is stable against the electron momentum resolution, but cannot outperform $q_*$ since it is not a pure angular variable.